Yemen clashes kill 34 militants, soldiers - officials

 On Friday, an army official and residents said troops backed by local tribesmen had killed 10 suspected Islamist militants outside Jaar.

-Islamist militants linked to al Qaeda retreated on Thursday from the town of Lawdar, about 80 km north of Jaar, as warplanes attacked and ground troops advanced on insurgent-held towns.
+Islamist militants linked to al Qaeda retreated on Thursday from the town of Lawder, about 80km north of Jaar, as warplanes attacked and ground troops advanced on insurgent-held towns.

-(Reporting by Mohammed Mukhashaf in Aden and Mohammed Ghobari in Sanaa; Writing by Firouz Sedarat; Editing by Andrew Heavens)
+(Reporting by Mohammed Mukhashaf in Aden and Mohammed Ghobari in Sanaa; Writing by Firouz Sedarat)